-Four Things Affluent Individuals Need to Know About Transitioning Into Retirement (Part One in a Series)
+Four Things Affluent Individuals Need to Know About Transitioning Into Retirement

 To shift from earning a steady income to living off your assets in retirement can be unsettling.
 From having walked hundreds of families through the process, we know retirement raises the kinds of questions that can keep you up at night – questions that involve the cost of health care in retirement, how taxes might change, when to take social security and even how or where your assets should be invested as you seek to preserve rather than grow your wealth.